2014 Campers Picnic

 Events include “Thanksgiving in the Woods”, “Campers’ Christmas”, and “Picnic in the Park”.
 We hand out food, clothing and other supplies, while volunteers provide music and fellowship.

-As the need arises, we attend funerals, provide courtroom support, fill out paperwork, assist with transportation, help veterans obtain housing, and find safety for women and children.
+As the need arises, we attend funerals, provide courtroom support, fill out paperwork, help with transportation, help veterans obtain housing, and find safety for women and children.